Demographics of South Africa

-According to the most recent government estimates, the population of South Africa is about 60.6 million people of diverse origins, cultures, languages, and religions.
+According to the 2022 census, the population of South Africa is about 62 million people of diverse origins, cultures, languages, and religions, with a majority being Black Africans.
 The South African National Census of 2022 was the most recent census held; the next will be in 2032.

 In 2011, Statistics South Africa counted 2.1 million foreigners in total.
 Reports suggest that is an underestimation.
 The real figure may be as high as five million, including some three million Zimbabweans.